Bachelor’s (BA) Degree in Dance

 Course Description

 This course is designed for the pre-professional dancer.
-Advanced modern dance technique will be studied with faculty and guest artists to enhance mastery in technical and artistic expression.
+Advanced modern dance technique will be studied to enhance mastery in technical and artistic expression.
 Prerequisite: DAN-373.

 Course Description